Mari Illustrious Makinami: Conception

 Mari was introduced in a promotional poster for the film which was noted by fans.
 Her first name was revealed in the Nintendo DS game Petit Eva: Evangelion@School, and her surnames were introduced in Eva Extra magazine.
-Anno, as he did with other characters in Neon Genesis Evangelion, combined two actual battleship names.
-He chose the destroyer HMS Illustrious, belonging to the British Royal Navy's class of the same name, for Mari's first surname; her second surname was inspired by the Makinami from the Ayanami class of the Japanese Maritime Self-Defense Force.
+Anno, as he did with other characters in Neon Genesis Evangelion, combined two actual warship names.
+He chose the aircraft carrier HMS Illustrious, lead ship of the British Royal Navy's class of the same name, for Mari's first surname; her second surname was inspired by the Makinami from the Ayanami class destroyer of the Japanese Maritime Self-Defense Force.
 The kanji nami (波) played on the names of the series' other two main female characters, Rei Ayanami and Asuka Langley Soryu ("Shikinami Langley" in Rebuild of Evangelion).
 The new pilot was initially planned to be named Mariko (マリコ), an homage to a character by Moyoco Anno, Anno's wife.
 The director also considered Chizuru (ちづる), in reference to Chizuru Nambara in Combattler V. The name Mari was finally chosen in homage to Mari Sakurano's character in Brave Raideen.

 Anno struggled with the character, unable to decide on Mari's role and personality.
 He first feared that he was forcing her into the story to distance Rebuild of Evangelion from the classic series; his early drafts were uneven, and she only appeared in the film's opening scene.
 Anno rewatched the original anime, trying to come up with original ideas, but was constrained by the main characters' rigid roles.
 The inclusion of novelty, in his opinion, could have ruined the whole work.
 Anno was thus vague at first, giving generic directions to his colleagues at studio Khara, such as the new character loving animals.
 Anno's generic guidance complicated the staff's work; assistant director Kazuya Tsurumaki said that Mari seemed to have "multiple personalities" and was a different character in each scene, and it was difficult to make her consistent.
 Anno's instructions included, "In this scene, she looks for her glasses"; "She says meow" (にゃ, nya) at the end of the sentence", and "Her breasts need to get bigger".
 Wanting to make the character foreign, he decided to hang back so she would be different from the existing characters in the classic series and entrusted her creation to others, particularly Tsurumaki.